Pulp Therapy – Coppell, TX

 Repairing Smiles for a Lifetime of Better Oral Health

 Is your child complaining of increased tooth pain?
 Does it appear to be more than a regular toothache that is causing major discomfort?
 If so, you need a kid’s emergency dentist who can help.
 Dr. Melissa Rozas and her team in Coppell, TX, are here to provide the immediate care your child needs.
 If an infection is present deep within the tooth, Dr. Rozas may recommend pulp therapy.
 Also referred to as a root canal, this will eliminate the infection by removing the pulp and giving your child better oral health in the process.
 We know the process might sound unnerving but fortunately, our team can provide sedation dentistry to ensure your little one remains comfortable and pain-free throughout the process.
-To learn more about pulp therapy and how it can help your child, contact our office today!
+To learn more about pulp therapy in Coppell, TX and how it can help your child, contact our dental office today!

 Why Choose Dr. Melissa Rozas for Pulp Therapy?